-Have you ever worked with a 5-star software development team?
+Have you ever worked with a 5-star development company

 There is a lot of software development companies and software development teams all around the world that you can choose from and work with.
 Unfortunately, not all of them are able to provide you with a true 5-star experience.